 - Avoid using the hot wash cycle on your washing machine: It isn’t necessary to regularly wash your clothes in hot water.
 You will save energy by using the warm or cold-water setting on your washing machine.

 To use renewable energy at home and reduce our reliance on fossil fuels, even on a small scale, you could try solar powered applications.
 We’ve just installed exterior solar lights to light the garden and drive at night.
 Just place them in the ground in your desired location and make sure they have good access to sunlight in the day to charge up.
 The lights will vary in brightness since the bigger the solar panel, the brighter the light.

 10) Spread the word about sustainable living

-And finally keep spreading the word about sustainable living to encourage others to make changes to their lives.
-I’ve managed to encourage some of my friends to start buying more eco-friendly products and make more sustainable choices.
-Keep sharing your ideas and tips.
+And finally spread the word about sustainable living to encourage others to make changes to their lives.
 If everyone made small sustainable changes every day it can make a huge difference.